Diseases & Conditions

 - Muscle scarring and loss of joint flexibility

 - Loss of bone growth in growing children

 - Chronic swelling of an extremity

 Over the years, the outcome for patients with Ewing's sarcoma has improved considerably.
 This is thanks to improvements in chemotherapy, diagnostic imaging, and reconstructive techniques.

-Prognosis varies from patient to patient, but in general, two thirds of patients without any spread of the disease will survive at least five years after diagnosis with standard treatment.
+Prognosis varies from patient to patient but, in general, two-thirds of patients without any spread of the disease will survive at least 5 years after diagnosis with standard treatment.

-Several factors can affect the likelihood of survival.
+Several factors can improve the likelihood of survival.
 These include:

 - No known spread of the cancer